omidb/DGraph/README.md

 val g:Dgraph[String,String] = DGraph.from(nodes,edges)
 ```
 ###Using a recursive representation
-Using `QNodeLike` and `HalfEdgeLike` you can represent different recursive graph but it will convert to `Dgraph`.
+Using `QNodeLike` and `HalfEdgeLike` you can represent different recursive graphs, but it will get converted to `Dgraph`.
 Following all are `QNodeLike` :
 `QNode` is a simple node
 `QNodeMarker` is a node with a mark for future references
 `QNodeRef` is a references to a marker node
-Following all are `HalfEdgeLike` :
+Following are all `HalfEdgeLike` :
 `HalfEdge` is an edge to a node
 `EmprtHalfEdge` is an empty node and edge